 Let’s not pass the inerrancy thing by because it says everything about how we treat the Bible and truth itself:

-So say you were a wise guy/girl and you entertained the idea.
+So say you were a wise person and you entertained the idea.
 How would you approach it?
 Maybe you’d hire an academic?
-Someone who knew a lot about my Facebook posts.
+Maybe hire someone who knew a lot about my Facebook posts.
 Maybe you yourself would print out everything I’ve ever written and read it word by word.
 You would then hold these words of mine to a predetermined standard or collective understanding of what it means for words to be inerrant.
 You’d look for contradictions.
 You’d look for times where I said something that negated a previous idea.
 You would see if what I said was actually true.
-Did I make scientific claims ever that were bogus?
+Did I ever make scientific claims that were bogus?
 Could you point me to research that showed I was wrong?
 Because that would be a normal way to respond when someone says their words are authoritative and inerrant.
 (Notice that people who believe these ideas about scripture often have a hard time doing this.)

 Eventually you would see some posts that might arise some questions in you.
 Hey Devon, we see in 2008 you had some not so nice things to say about Barack Obama.
 We see you talking about your Christian faith much differently than you do now.
-You used to post a lot of Conservative things and now you post more Liberal things.
+You used to post a lot of Conservative things and now you seem to post more Liberal things.

-Might I suggest that there is a more honest way.
-Rather through my words and ideas you enter into a body of testimony that leads you to challenge your words and ideas.
-Perhaps by entering into my understandings you are pointed deeper into your understandings.
+Might I suggest that there is a more honest way?
+Rather through my words and ideas you enter into a body of testimony that leads you to challenge your own words and ideas.
+Perhaps by entering into my understandings you are pointed deeper into your understandings?
 And doesn’t that have the power to heal and change you?
 Even if it isn’t what you originally were told it was?

-The word exousia in the Bible also means weight, power, influence.
+The word “exousia” in the Bible also means weight, power, influence.
 Certain things have certain powers for certain purposes.

 The word inerrant never appears in the Bible in reference to the Bible.
-It’s says “God breathed” (the Bible says that about us and about Israel as well.)
+It’s says “God breathed” (the Bible says that about man and about Israel as well.)
 It says scripture is useful.
 It’s beneficial.
 You can use it to teach and train in righteousness.
 Because of course you can.
 Why wouldn’t you?
 It’s a conversation about everything it means to be human.
 It leads you to ask the bigger questions about God and man.
 It makes you wrestle with your darkest demons and rejoice your greatest victories.
 It’s thousands of years of what people have observed and experienced while pointing towards the same mystery.
 Who wouldn’t be interested in that?
 Who couldn’t learn from that?
 The Word of God is all around us.
 If it is true it belongs to God.
 Even something as riddled with error and ego and opinion as my Facebook posts have the power to inspire you towards the divine and the greater questions of our existence.
 But my words aren’t words we’ve been wrestling with for thousands of years.
 Sure they may spawn from that.
 But there’s something incredible about a library that generation after generation has read and learned from and challenged and debated.

 These aren’t some new things I’m spewing.
 Go pick up a CS Lewis book or letter, or read Aquinas or the saints and mystics.
 The truth is in the wrestle.

 To wrestle with truth is to be intimate with God.
 And that’s what the Bible invites us to do.
 Just read the Psalms.
 Just read the whole thing.
 And find yourself entering an ancient journey of understanding.
 One that bends, and evolves, and corrects, and challenges.

 What could be more true than that?